 Calico Aster vs Small White Aster

 This guide is under construction and has not been published yet.
 It may have errors.
-When in doubt, double-check other sources for definitive ID.These two species are easily confused; both have small flowerheads, bloom at the same time, and can grow together in the same habitat, preferring moist sites with a history of disturbance.
+When in doubt, double-check other sources for definitive ID.These two species are easily confused; both have small flowerheads, similar basal leaves, bloom at the same time, and can grow together in the same habitat, preferring moist sites with a history of disturbance.
 S. lateriflorum ranges farther west and much farther north, and has fewer gaps in its range.
 It tolerates greater shade, prefers slightly better drainage, and ranges into drier conditions.
 S. racemosum has a more restricted, patchy range, although it can be locally more common in certain regions.
 It requires more sunlight, is slightly more tolerant of waterlogged soil, and is more restricted to moist conditions.

 Calico Aster (Symphyotrichum lateriflorum) | Small White Aster (Symphyotrichum racemosum) |

-Flowerheads typically have 8-15 rays, rarely as many as 23. | Flowerheads typically have 16–21* rays, rarely as few as 12 or more than 21.
+Flowerheads typically have 8-15 rays, rarely as many as 23.
+Rays are shorter, usually 3-5mm, rarely as short as 2.5mm, and are consistently wider, 0.9-1.2 mm wide.
+Photo © skylar_schell, Public Domain. | Flowerheads typically have 16–21* rays, rarely as few as 12 or more than 21.
+Rays are longer, 5-8mm, but average narrower, 0.5-1.2 mm wide.
 Photo © Ruth B, Public Domain. |

 Lobes of disc floret corollas (flowers in the center of each flowerhead) are more strongly reflexed.
 Photo © Christopher Volker, CC BY 4.0. | Lobes of disc floret corollas are either only slightly curved back, or sometimes not at all.
 Photo © David LaMagna, CC BY 4.0. |